-Name Type Description
+Name Туре Description

 flag Flag The flag you want to set.

-entity_type integer The Entity type that the defined flag will be set on.
+entity_type Entity Type The entity type that the defined flag will be set on.

-TRUE if the flag is successfully set on all the items, otherwise FALSE m.FlagAll(f, Entity.NODE);
+TRUE if the flag is successfully set on all the items, otherwise FALSE

 To set the flag f on all the nodes in model m: